 The Legal Entity Identifier (LEI) connects to key reference data that provides the information on a legal entity identifiable with an LEI.
 The ISO 17442 standard developed by the International Organization for Standardization defines a set of attributes or LEI reference data that comprises the most essential elements of identification.
 It specifies the minimum reference data, which must be supplied for each LEI:

 - The official name of the legal entity as recorded in the official registers.

 - The registered address of that legal entity.

 - The codes for the representation of names of countries and their subdivisions.

 - The date of the first LEI assignment; the date of last update of the LEI information; and the date of expiry, if applicable.

 Additional information may be registered as agreed between the legal entity and its LEI issuing organization.
 The business card information available with the legal entity reference data is referred to as ‘Level 1’ data.
 It provides the answer to the question of ‘who is who’.

-The LEI data pool is currently being enhanced to include the ‘Level 2’ data that answers the question of ‘who owns whom’.
+In addition, the LEI data pool includes the ‘Level 2’ data that answers the question of ‘who owns whom’.